Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 3 on CSS3 course.
 Completed another algorithm challenge on freeCodeCamp.

 Thoughts: I need to read/research more on javaScript, having troubles understanding parts of it.

+Day 7: December 29, 2017

+Today's Progress: Completed day 4 on 30 day CSS3 course.
+Completed the return largest number challenge on freeCodeCamp.

+Thoughts: I think writing the code and description in a journal is helping with the learning curve.